panglesd/diffcessible/CONTRIBUTING.md

 ## Contributing Guidelines

 - **Commit Messages:** Use concise and descriptive commit messages.
 This helps with the project's history and review process.
-- **Pull Requests:** Before submitting a pull request, make sure your code complies with the project's standards and passes all tests by running `dune fmt` and `dune runtest`.
-Note you will need `ocamlformat=0.26.1`.
+- **Pull Requests:** Before submitting a pull request, make sure your code complies with the project's standards and passes all tests..
+This process involves two key steps:
+  1. **Code Formatting:** Use `dune fmt` to automatically format your code according to the project's style guidelines.
+This command will apply the formatting rules defined in the `.ocamlformat` configuration file, ensuring consistency across the project.

+      To run this command, navigate to the root directory of your project in your terminal and execute:

+            dune fmt

+      **Note:** You will need `ocamlformat=0.26.1` installed to format your code correctly.
+If you haven't installed it yet, you can do so by running:

+          opam install ocamlformat.0.26.1

+      To learn more about `dune fmt`, check out the Man page [here](https://www.mankier.com/1/dune-fmt), or run `man dune fmt` on your terminal.

+  2.  **Running Tests:** After formatting your code, run `dune runtest` to execute the project's test suite.
+This command will compile and run all tests to verify that your changes do not introduce any regressions.

+      To run this command, navigate to the root directory of your project in your terminal and execute:

+            dune runtest

+      To learn more about `dune runtest`, check out the Man page [here](https://www.mankier.com/1/dune-runtest), or run `man dune runtest` on your terminal.

 ## Contributing and AI